 In reality, Regulation CF and the seed investment that the middle class has access to has five inherent flaws, which I outline below:

-- Illiquid asset – (Illiquid defined: Illiquid refers to the state of a stock, bond, or other assets that cannot easily be sold or exchanged for cash without a substantial loss in value.) with a non-public market, there is no way to sell ones equity or options.
+(Illiquid defined: Illiquid refers to the state of a stock, bond, or other assets that cannot easily be sold or exchanged for cash without a substantial loss in value.) with a non-public market, there is no way to sell one’s equity or options.
 Meaning that unlike a stock, real estate, etc. it can not be sold tomorrow for cash, which means money put in will not be accessible for decades, even if at all.

-- No future plan for liquidity – most of these businesses are majority closely held, meaning that future liquidity is unknown or not on the timeline.
+most of these businesses are majority closely held, meaning that future liquidity is unknown or not on the timeline.
 You may have an investment in these assets, but no real say or control.
-Which is normally the case for stocks on real estate, but the ability to exit a position allows you to walk away at any time if you no longer agree with management or the ownership approach.
+This is normally the case for stocks on real estate, but the ability to exit a position allows you to walk away at any time if you no longer agree with management or the ownership approach.

 Don’t be fooled by the allure of massive upside returns.
 Any seasoned investor knows that the preservation of capital is the key to long term success.
 For example, one investment of five making a 5x return (the best you are going to get as an easily diluted seed investor with no leverage), simply makes you whole again.
 The odds of having one out of five companies you invest in have a solid investment return is probably optimistic in itself.
 What about inflation?
 Simply making yourself whole again in the best case scenario is a waste of energy and investment dollars.